Food premises approval

 In the event of the application being refused you will be notified of the reasons in writing and the matters necessary to satisfy approval requirements.
 You will also be advised of your right of appeal to the Magistrates Court.

 Any food business operator who objects to any of the requirements requested before approval is granted should speak to the officer who completed the inspection.
 The food business operator also has the right to appeal to the local Magistrates Court.

 We would always advise in the first instance that in the event of a complaint about a food business or the food they have produced, you make contact with the food business operator.
-If you are not satisfied with their response please contact Commercial Environmental Health.
+If you are not satisfied with their response please contact Food and Safety.